Introduction

 names = setdiff(colnames(papers), names(source_track))))

-For each published paper, we use the Whedon API to get information about pre-review and review issue numbers, corresponding software repository etc.
+For each published paper, we use the JOSS API to get information about pre-review and review issue numbers, corresponding software repository etc.

 p <- 1